Speaker cables: do they make a difference?

 I have a feeling that the No. 1 of myths in audio technology is connected to speaker cables.
-The core of the misconception is that expensive and exotic audiophile cables transmit the audio signal in a different way and have a better sound than conventional zip-cord cables.
+The core of the misconception is that expensive and exotic audiophile cables transmit the audio signal in a different way and have a better sound than conventional speaker wires (zip cords).

 Speaker cable confusion - Much ado about nothing?

 Exotic audiophile speaker cable companies do everything to deceive people.
 And the lack of electronic and acoustical knowledge of most customers gives straight way to these pseudoscientific misconceptions.
 Some are really ridiculous, but the game is not for fun, because who wouldn't want to get the most benefit with minimal work?
 For this, the speaker cable business seems a good opportunity.
 This kind of business is very far from any kind of accountability and responsibility.

-In addition to this, myths are kept alive by some "smart" audiophile journalists with "huge" background knowledge.
+In addition to this, myths are kept alive by the audiophile media.
 Looking for properties in a cable like "dynamics", or a "tone character" shows very strong ignorance in this field.
 Audiophile cable tests over the net are mostly nothing but disguised advertisements.

 Of course, cables do make a difference, but the reason for the difference is not their exotic structure or the choice of an exotic material.
 The only difference what people can hear is caused by the resistance of the cable.
 And don't forget that the speaker's voice coil contains several meters long conventional copper wire.
 Not to mention the wires in the amplifier...

 Oxygen-free copper, copper with silver plating is better for audio than plain copper.